Rise Above Your Retail Industry Competitors

-Allow the prospect of competition to inspire you rather than derail you by taking a deep breath and accepting the fact that while you can't control what your competitors do, you can certainly minimize their impact on your business.
+Allow the prospect of competition inspire you rather than derail you.
+Take a deep breath and accept the fact that while you can't control what your competitors do, you can certainly minimize their impact on your business.

 Take a look at your Profit and Loss statement or itemize all of your expenses.
 Then ask yourself how each line can be eliminated or reduced.
 Honesty is the key here.
 Find out where you can cut back.
 A little here and a little there will soon add up.

 However, the one expense you do NOT want to reduce is advertising.
-In fact, many retailers will increase their marketing efforts during slower sales periods because there is more competition and fewer consumer dollars.
+Many retailers will increase their marketing efforts during slower sales periods because there is more competition and fewer consumer dollars.

 Don't let potential customers forget about you by scaling back on advertising.
 You will sorely regret this move in the future.

 Retailers in the same industry generally use similar marketing methods to reach customers.
 Now is the time to get creative and use unconventional marketing methods to distinguish your business from the competition.

 A unique marketing campaign attracts more attention and lands more sales.
 Also, look for some new untapped market you and your competitors overlooked.
 It could be teens, college students, moms, retirees, the nouveau riche.
 Who knows unless you do some research.

 You may uncover a niche market you can dominate with little or no competition.
 But if you're neither the creative nor the investigative type, see if there's a staff member who'd be up to this task, or simply ask your friends and staffers which demographic your business may be overlooking.